Weighing the Elephant

 “What a clever plan!” said the second.

-“Who knew this child would know?” said the third.
+“Who knew a child could figure this out?” said the third.

 And the fame of Emperor's son traveled far and wide.